xbeat/Machine-Learning/README.md

 Introduction to Self-Attention & Cross-Attention

 Self-attention and cross-attention are fundamental mechanisms in transformer architectures.
 They allow models to weigh the importance of different parts of the input sequence when processing each element.
 This slideshow will explore these concepts with practical Python examples.

+## Activation Functions The Driving Force of Neural Networks

+Activation Functions: The Spark of Neural Networks

+Activation functions are a crucial component in neural networks, acting as the non-linear transformation that allows these networks to learn complex patterns.
+They introduce non-linearity into the network, enabling it to approximate any function and solve non-trivial problems.

 ## Understanding Convolutional Neural Network Layers Using Python